ShivajiMallela/Heart_disease_classification_project/README.md

 # Heart Disease Classification

-This project aims to classify whether a patient has heart disease or not using machine learning techniques.
+This project aims to classify whether a patient has heart disease or not, using machine learning techniques.
 It utilizes a variety of features from medical examinations to make the prediction.

 ## Table of Contents